BDC Hamburger Icon

 Open row

 Should you base your business decision-making on hard data or a gut feeling?
-When developing products, Steve Jobs trusted his judgment above everything else, and he seems to have been right more times than he was wrong.
+When developing products, Steve Jobs trusted his judgment above everything else — he seems to have been right more times than he was wrong.

 What is a decision support system?

 A decision support system (DSS) is a computer-based information system that organizes, collects and analyzes business data.
-This analysis is then used by decision-makers to help them better manage and plan their organization or business.
+Decision-makers use this data to help them better manage and plan their organization or business.

-The typical types of information that are gathered by a DSS include sales figures, projected revenue and inventory data that has been organized into relational databases.
-The information it analyzes can come from multiple sources, like documents, raw data, management, business models and personal knowledge from employees.
+A DSS typically gathers information such as sales figures, projected revenue and inventory data, which are organized into relational databases.
+The information it analyzes can come from multiple sources, such as documents, raw data, management, business models and employees’ personal knowledge.

-DSS applications can be used in various fields, including credit loan verification, medical diagnosis, various types of business management, and evaluating bids on engineering, agricultural and rail projects.
+DSS applications can be used in various fields, including credit loan verification, medical diagnosis, various types of business management, and evaluating bids on engineering, agricultural, and rail projects.
+Make sure the data you feed into a DSS is clean and up-to-date as its accuracy will affect the quality of the results it delivers.

 Did You Know?Did you know